 In 2019, with the Acadian Exemplary Forestry standards officially a feather in NEFF’s cap, staff members turned their attention to the woodlands of southern New England and the creation of equally powerful standards for this significantly different setting.
 NEFF again engaged an expert outside advisory group to work with its staff ecologists, foresters, and climate experts.
 After careful research, analysis and review, this team successfully crafted Exemplary Forestry standards for New England’s Central and Transition Hardwoods in 2021.

-The standards and metrics themselves can be viewed and downloaded by clicking here, or by visiting the following downloads section.
-They are supplemented by a range of materials, including Best Management Practices on topics like protecting soils, a summary of the process NEFF uses to evaluate an individual forest parcel’s habitat potential in the context of its landscape, and an analysis of how the standards will be implemented to address the challenges presented by climate change.
+Both the standards and metrics and their range of supplemental materials themselves can be viewed and downloaded by clicking the previous links, or by visiting the following downloads section.
+The supplemental materials include Best Management Practices on topics like protecting soils, a summary of the process NEFF uses to evaluate an individual forest parcel’s habitat potential in the context of its landscape, and an analysis of how the standards will be implemented to address the challenges presented by climate change.
 Collectively, the documents will help other forest owners and managers implement Exemplary Forestry.
-They are currently available by request and will be posted to NEFF’s website in early 2022.

 The Central and Transition Hardwoods standards have the same broad framework as the Acadian version: they preserve the full suite of ecosystem services when implemented and have the same three key goals; they lay out specific and measurable practices to achieve these goals simultaneously; and they take the wider landscape into account when determining how to manage specific land parcels.